Hartosh Singh Bal: Awards

 The Caravan was awarded the 2023 Shorenstein Journalism Award.
 Bal delivered a keynote address at Stanford in California.
-The award committee had specifically spoken of Bal’s achievements, “The award also recognizes the contributions of The Caravan’s executive editor, Hartosh Singh Bal, who formerly worked as the magazine’s political editor for ten years.
+The award committee had specifically spoken of Bal's achievements, "The award also recognizes the contributions of The Caravans executive editor, Hartosh Singh Bal, who formerly worked as the magazine's political editor for ten years.
 An incisive commentator on Indian politics and society, Bal was the political editor of Open magazine and has worked with The Indian Express, Tehelka and Mail Today.
 He is the author of Waters Close Over Us, A Journey Along the Narmada and co-author of A Certain Ambiguity, A Mathematical Novel.
-He is trained as an engineer and a mathematician.”
+He is trained as an engineer and a mathematician."

-Controversies

-He was invited to participate in the Harjit Kaur Sidhu Memorial Program at the University of British Columbia, where he was invited to speak on the Farmer's Movement in India.
-However the UBC Sikh Students’ Association objected to his inclusion because he is a nephew of the KPS Gill and has spoken in support of Gill's role in the suppression of the Punjab disorder.

-Ujjal Dosanjh, in a letter to UBC president said that he's recycled his UBC degree to protest what he perceived as an attack on academic freedom.